ppetrovtv/pine_script_docs/source/language/Type_system.rst

     * *color*
     * *series color*

-One might ask how a value can become of type *input color* if there is no color `input <https://www.tradingview.com/study-script-reference/v4/#fun_input>`__ in Pine.
+One might ask how a value can be of type *input color* if there is no color `input <https://www.tradingview.com/study-script-reference/v4/#fun_input>`__ in Pine.
 The answer is: through an arithmetic expression with other input types and color literals/constants.
 For example::